 Consolidating student loans public and private

-With PAYE, you loan repayment will never exceed the payment of the 10 year standard repayment plan, and your loan will also be forgiven at the end of the term.
+With IBR, you loan repayment will never exceed the payment of the 10 year standard repayment plan, and your loan will also be forgiven at the end of the term.

 Under this plan, your payments will be the lesser of the following: With the ICR plan, your loans will be forgiven at the end of 25 years.